racksyyy/telecom-churn-prediction/README.md

 # Telco Customer Churn Prediction

 This project focuses on predicting customer churn using machine learning models.
 The dataset is based on a real-world telco company’s customer records.
-The goal is to help businesses proactively retain customers by identifying those at risk of leaving.
+The goal is to help businesses proactively retain customers by identifying those at risk of leaving

 ## Problem Statement